 Garrett \g(a)-rre-tt\ as a name for boys is of Old English, Danish and Old German origin, and Garrett means "spear ruler".
 Garrett is an alternate form of Garret: surname derived from Gerald and Gerard.
-Garrett is also a variation of Gerritt (Danish): variant of Gerald.
+Garrett is also a variation of Gerritt (Danish).
 See also Gerald, Jarrett, Jarrod and Jerrod.

 Garrett▲ has 34 more related variations via Garret, Gerard, Gerritt: Gareth, Garrard, Garreth, Garretson, Garrith, Garry▼, Gary▼, Garyth, Gearard, Gerardo▲, Geraud, Gerhard▼, Gerhardt, Gerhart, Gerrard, Gerri, Gerrit, Gerrity, Gerry▼, Gherardo, Girard, Giraud, Girault, Jarard, Jared▲, Jarod▼, Jarret, Jarrett▼, Jarrot, Jarrott, Jerard, Jerardo, Jerarrd and Jerrott.Kreatif forms: Galrett, Gurett. [more]

 Garrett is a very prominent first name for males (#388 out of 1220, Top 32%) and also a very prominent surname for both adults and children (#253 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Garrett for boys.
 Garrett reached its apex rank of #74 in the U.S. in the year 2000, and is at #236 currently.
 (2014 Birth Statistics)